 Storage

 You want to store your flowers in cool water.
 Two gallon Home Depot buckets work great because of their height.
 Fill your bucket with about 2 inches of water.
 If the flowers in your bucket have a stockier stem, fill the bucket about 3 inches.
-Make sure no foliage is in the water, you want to keep your water as clean as possible.
-Repeat this process every two days to ensure your flowers always have fresh, clean water.
-If you don’t have a cooler, store your flowers in a cool dark place away from fresh fruit.
+Make sure no foliage is your water, you want to keep your water as clean as possible.
+Repeat this process every two days to ensure your flowers always have fresh clean water.
+If you don’t have a cooler, store your flowers in a cool dark place away from from fresh fruit.
 As fruit goes bad, the gases released can cause the flowers to brown prematurely.
-Also, keep your flowers away from air vents so they do not have direct air blowing on them.
+Also keep your flowers away from air vents so they do not have direct air blowing on them.
 Doing this ensures that your flowers will last until they are ready to be used.

 Here’s what your flowers should look like before and after they are processed.